Introduction of Lisbon City

 - Lisbon Sightseeing Hop-On Hop-Off Tour

 There are approximately 54 destinations, including Belém Tower, Jerónimos Monastery, Casa dos Bicos, Lisbon Oceanarium, and Lisbon Zoo.
-The buses also stop at most frequented shopping centres and boulevards so that you can get your souvenir purchasing out of the way.
+The buses also stop at the most frequented shopping centres and boulevards so that you can get your souvenir purchasing out of the way.

 - Lisbon Small-group Portuguese Food and Wine Tour